melvinmt/startupreader.com/README.md

-My first attempt to create a web application in Go (work in progress!) on Google Appengine.
+My first attempt to create a web application in Go (work in progress!).

 Project name is Startup Reader and it's going to be a newsreader with actual startup blogs as its only source of news (which means no polluting tech/founder/lifehacker blogs).